 All but the Word Reading test are group-administered.
 (Word Reading is individually administered).
 The assessment requires an hour to administer, plus 3-4 minutes per student for the Word Reading test.

-The tests have been developed in parallel (yellow and blue) versions, to allow for test/retest data.
+The tests have been developed in parallel (yellow and blue) versions, which allow for test/retest data.

-Free teacher training has been developed by NEPS and the ERC and will be available on-line, complemented with step-by-step printed manuals.
+Teacher training has been developed by NEPS and the ERC and will be available on-line video training of all aspects of the assessment are available to schools purchasing assessment materials, complemented with step-by-step printed manuals.
 This allows teachers to access the necessary training, without the need to attend a training course (thereby eliminating difficulties of logistics, travel and timetabling and avoiding the need for teachers to be absent from school for any period of time).
-This teacher training is highly accessible and will be supplemented by on-going support from NEPS and an email-based query service ().
+This teacher training is highly accessible and is supplemented by on-going support from NEPS and an email-based query service (email@example.com).

 Information sheets for parents, students and teachers